mike-ward/mike-ward.github.io/_posts/2009-05-11-build-only-startup-projects-and-dependencies-on-run--visual-studio.md

 ---
 layout: post
-title:  Build only startup projects and dependencies on Run – Visual Studio
+title: 'Build only startup projects and dependencies on Run – Visual Studio'
 ---
 Depending on the project, Visual Studio sometimes wants to build more than is necessary to actually debug/run the project.
 Sometimes even, it will continue building the other project dependencies after the debugging session has ended.
 Really annoying and on larger projects, a significant time waster.